SandeepBhutiya/ktAnims/README.md

 # ktAnims
 [![latest](https://badge.fury.io/js/github-release-notes.svg)](https://github.com/SandeepBhutiya/ktAnims/releases)
-Android View-Animation Library written in pure Kotlin
+A Simple Android View-Animation Library written in pure Kotlin

 ## Implementation
 Add it in your root build.gradle at the end of repositories: